 Node.js Server-Side Environment#

-CodeRed Cloud provides a bare-bones Node.js environment based on Debian, with corepack enabled.
+CodeRed Cloud provides a minimal production-ready Node.js environment based on Debian, with corepack enabled.

 Server Entrypoint: cr-run.sh